Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 Common use caseStandard matrimonial purchaseUnequal contribution, decoupling plan, estate-driven

-Which to Pick at OTP — Couples Decision Matrix
+Which to Pick at OTP: a Couples Decision Matrix

-Couples who anticipate a second-property purchase down the line and want the legitimate decoupling route open should consider buying as 99/1 tenants-in-common from day one — documented at OTP as the matrimonial home with one spouse's larger financial contribution recognised in title.
-This is structurally identical to the abuse pattern but with two critical differences: (a) the 99/1 ratio is declared upfront at OTP, not retro-fitted weeks later; and (b) neither party already owns another residential property at the time of purchase.
-Both conditions matter for IRAS treatment.
-Get explicit advice from a conveyancing lawyer before adopting this structure.
+If you already expect a second purchase down the road and want the legitimate decoupling route open, it's worth considering buying as 99/1 tenants-in-common from day one, documented at OTP as the matrimonial home with one spouse's larger contribution recognised in the title.
+On paper that looks like the abuse pattern, but two things make it different.
+First, the 99/1 ratio is declared upfront at OTP rather than bolted on weeks later.
+Second, neither party already owns another residential property when you buy.
+Both points matter to how IRAS reads it.
+Don't adopt this structure without explicit advice from a conveyancing lawyer.

 Brass chain links being separated on navy marble desk — visual metaphor for decoupling jointly-owned Singapore property

-Decoupling is the restructuring of an existing jointly-owned property so one spouse buys out the other's share.
-The bought-out spouse is then freed up to purchase a second residential property as a first-time buyer — avoiding the 20% (Singapore Citizen) or 30% (Singapore PR) ABSD on a second property.
+Decoupling means restructuring a property you already jointly own so that one spouse buys out the other's share.
+The spouse who is bought out then counts as a first-time buyer for the next purchase.
+That frees them to buy a second residential property without the 20% (Singapore Citizen) or 30% (Singapore PR) ABSD that would otherwise apply.

 Standard decoupling sequence

-1. Convert ownership form from joint tenancy to tenancy-in-common (if currently JT).
-A stamp duty event happens here unless the conversion is paired with the transfer in step 2.
+1. If you're currently joint tenants, convert the ownership form to tenancy-in-common.
+A stamp duty event happens here unless the lawyer pairs the conversion with the transfer in step 2.

-2. Stamp duty on share transfer.
-The retaining spouse buys out the other's share (typically 50%, or whatever the TIC ratio dictates).
-BSD is paid on the value of the share being transferred.
+2. The retaining spouse buys out the other's share (usually 50%, or whatever the TIC ratio says), and BSD is paid on the value of that transferred share.

-3. Mortgage discharge and refinancing.
-The retaining spouse must qualify for the full loan on their income alone under MAS Notice 645 TDSR (and MSR for HDB).
-This is often the binding constraint — if the bought-out spouse contributed materially to income qualification, decoupling may fail at the mortgage step.
+3. The mortgage is discharged and refinanced, which means the retaining spouse must qualify for the full loan on their income alone under MAS Notice 645 TDSR (and MSR for HDB).
+This is usually the step that decides it.
+If the bought-out spouse was carrying part of the income qualification, the plan can fail right here.

-4. CPF refund.
-The bought-out spouse's CPF principal and accrued interest are refunded to their CPF Ordinary Account.
-See our CPF accrued interest guide for the 2.5% monthly compound math.
+4. The bought-out spouse's CPF principal and accrued interest are refunded to their CPF Ordinary Account.
+Our CPF accrued interest guide covers the 2.5% monthly compound math.

-5. Second-property purchase by the bought-out spouse, now classified as a first-time buyer for ABSD purposes.
+5. The bought-out spouse buys the second property, now treated as a first-time buyer for ABSD.

 For a full walk-through of mortgage structuring and stress-testing the sole-name loan, see our decoupling Singapore guide.